BLOG

 Make sure you outline and ask any questions you have here, and call in an advisor if you’re unsure about how to proceed.
 They have the skills and experience to guide you through these transitions.

 When you’re thinking about your strategy, take some time to go over what indicators you can use to track success.
-Metrics like overall customer satisfaction with your service, monthly churn if your company runs on subscriptions, or new clients onboarded and help you understand how close you are to achieving your goals.
+Metrics like overall customer satisfaction with your service, monthly churn if your company runs on subscriptions.
+Or new clients onboarded and help you understand how close you are to achieving your goals.
 More so, when you look at these together, you get a clearer picture of how sustainable your growth is.

 2. Identify your resources